The Pontoon Boat Show Guide: How to Find, Attend and Enjoy Local Shows

 When you get home, compare prices of older models.
 Even last year’s model could be significantly more affordable.
 Check ABOS Marine Blue Book, NADA Guides and websites such as BoatTrader and Boats.com to find the current boat values.

-Someone could be eyeing the latest, brand spanking new boat—and you could luck out when they want to trade in their one-year-old models.
-Overall, have fun!
-And don’t get overwhelmed!
+Someone could be eyeing the latest brand spanking new boat.
+You could luck out when they want to trade in their one-year-old models.
+Overall, have fun and don’t get overwhelmed!